 Step 3 — Score each vendor on the 10-point checklist above.
 Demo each platform with your actual payer mix and CPT codes, not their sandbox data.

-Step 4 — Negotiate on total cost of ownership, not sticker price.
+Step 4 — Negotiate on the total cost of ownership, not sticker price.
 Add up: software fee + clearinghouse fees + implementation + staff training time + the cost of denials you're still rework-ing.
 The cheapest platform is rarely the lowest TCO.

 Demo questions worth asking — grouped by what they actually reveal